ShadowKnightMK4/InsightDebugApi/NativeSources/TelemetryDlls/IoDeviceTracking/Readme.txt

 IoDviceTracking Project
-Should resolve to \Telemetry\IoDeviceTracking.dll.
+Should resolve to \Telemetry\IoDeviceTracking32.dll for x86 and IoDeviceTracking64 for Windows 64

-This file project detours CreateFileA/W and CreateFileTransactedA/W  (CreateFile2 also),  and .
+This file project detours CreateFileA/W and CreateFileTransactedA/W  (CreateFile2 also),  and NtCreateFile/ NtOpenFile.

 The general detoured routine calls code to convert the string to Unicode, calls a common notification routine that raises